turingschool/front-end-curriculum/projects/module-1/hang-in-there.md

 * Write clean, DRY JavaScript to store our data
 * Use a provided class by creating object instances using the `new` keyword
 * Manipulate the page after it has loaded adding, removing, and updating elements on the DOM
-* Begin to understand how to write effective, clean HTML & CSS
+* Begin to understand the connection between HTML, CSS and JavaScript

 ## Overview